USS Pensacola (1859): Pacific Squadron, 1866–1884

 Recommissioned August 16, 1866, Pensacola sailed around Cape Horn to join the Pacific Squadron, serving from time to time as flagship.
 Her cruising ranged from Chile to Puget Sound and west to Hawaii.
 While in the harbor of Coquimbo, Chile, on 30 July 1873, Ordinary Seaman Patrick Regan jumped overboard and rescued a drowning shipmate, for which he was later awarded the Medal of Honor.
-But for two periods in ordinary, February 15, 1870 to October 14, 1871, and December 31, 1873 to July 13, 1874, Pensacola continued this duty until detached from the Pacific squadron in June 1883.
+But for two periods in ordinary, February 15, 1870, to October 14, 1871, and December 31, 1873, to July 13, 1874, Pensacola continued this duty until detached from the Pacific squadron in June 1883.
 Departing Callao, Peru on July 18, she sailed west across the Pacific and Indian Oceans, transited the Suez Canal, and steamed the length of the Mediterranean Sea before crossing the Atlantic to arrive in Hampton Roads on May 4, 1884.
 She decommissioned at Norfolk, Virginia on May 23.

 Atlantic and Pacific, 1885–1892

-Recommissioned April 4, 1885, Pensacola operated in European waters until returning to Norfolk in February 1888 for repairs.
+Recommissioned April 4, 1885, Pensacola, under the command of then Captain George Dewey, operated in European waters until returning to Norfolk in February 1888 for repairs.
 On April 7, 1889, she sank at Portsmouth Navy Yard when a drydock was inundated during a storm.
 Operations along the Atlantic Coast and a cruise along the coast of Africa ended when the ship returned to New York in May 1890.
 In August she headed back to familiar haunts in the Pacific, arriving in San Francisco on August 10, 1891.
 Following a visit to Hawaii, she decommissioned at Mare Island on April 18, 1892.